gobicycle/bicycle/README.md

 wait for a response with a `200` code and an empty body.
 If a successful delivery response is not received after several attempts, the service will stop with an error.
 If the variable `WEBHOOK_TOKEN` is set, it will also add header `Authorization: Bearer {token}`.

+## Binary comment support

+Method `/v1/withdrawal/send` also supports `binary_comment`.
+The comment is written in a hex form.
+If the bits qty is not a multiple of a byte, then the record form with a flip bit is supported, for example `9fe7_`.
+A `binary_comment` is writing directly to the body of the message (for the TON transfer) and to the `forward_payload` (for the Jetton transfer) with its opcode according to the following TLB scheme:

+`binary_comment#b3ddcf7d {n:#} data:(SnakeData ~n) = InternalMsgBody;`

+`crc32('binary_comment n:# data:SnakeData ~n = InternalMsgBody') = 0xb3ddcf7d`

+This comment will not be displayed by the explorer as text and can be useful for transmitting metadata that will be read by indexers.

+The documentation [contains](https://docs.ton.org/develop/smart-contracts/guidelines/internal-messages#simple-message-with-comment) a standard way of writing a binary comment, but due to the fact that it is not supported by services, an alternative recording method was chosen.

 <!-- Badges -->
 [ton-svg]: https://img.shields.io/badge/Based%20on-TON-blue